iuliantanaselea/API_TESTING_SPOTIFY/README.md

 2. Access the URL obtained running the command above and accept the terms.
 You will be redirected to a URL which you need to copy

-3. Replace the value of the _authorization_code_ variable with the code obtained above
+3. Replace the value in the _authorization_code_ variable with the code obtained above

 4. Run the command below and copy the generated code in the constant ACCESS_TOKEN from the "constants.py" file